hannahmalm/pizza-rating/notes.md

     - Added in a standard error boiler plate that is saying the number of errors and what the error was.
     - render the error partial in the views
         <%= render '/layout/errors, locals: {zone: @zone}>'
+    - Remember that validations happen when something is saved using .save